smutt/danish/README.md

 ## Supported Protocols and Versions
 Danish currently supports TLS 1.0 - 1.2, IPv4/IPv6, and some TLSA RRs.
 Danish only supports TLSA certificate usage 1 and 3, and TLSA selector 0.
 TLSA records that Danish does not support are ignored.

-Full support for RFC 6698 is dependent on the OpenWRT/LEDE OpenSSL package also supporting DANE.

 ## Installation
 Danish is written to work on both [OpenWRT](https://www.openwrt.org/) and [LEDE](https://www.lede-project.org/).
 It should work equally well on both.

-Danish is tested with DNSMasq running on localhost, but it should work with any DNSSEC validating recursive server running on localhost.
-OpenWRT/LEDE also supports Unbound and while it has not been tested it should work without any issues.
+Danish has been tested with DNSMasq and Unbound running on localhost, but it should work with any DNSSEC validating recursive server.
+It is not required to run a recursive server on localhost and pointing /etc/resolv.conf to a working recursive resolver should also work.

 For installation Danish requires the following other packages.
 * kmod-ipt-filter
 * iptables-mod-filter
-* dnsmasq-full
 * python
 * python-dns
 * python-pcapy
 * python-dpkt

+Danish can be installed using OpenWRT's opkg package manager.

 ### Building an Image with Danish
 All shell commands below are to be executed from your OpenWRT or LEDE base directory.